 While there are a number of frogs near the streams in the reserve, one of the most impressive to spot is the Great Barred Frog.
 These frogs have a harsh and loud call that can be heard in spring or summer.
 These frogs grow up to 8 centimetres in length.

 The reserve is also home to the Mountain Freshwater Crayfish, a little species that lacks the long spines that are found on other crayfish species.
-This crayfish is listed as an endangered species on the IUCN “red list,” and it is vulnerable to stream bank disturbance, water pollution, and urban development, so they have a protected habitat in the reserve.

 Research teams have found that this crayfish does not appear near the reserve, so the rainforest is a vital habitat.
 Look out for burrows along the Piccabeen boardwalk where the crayfish dig into the creek bank to seek shelter.